-- Find the storage location of your data: Before you can deploy the right cybersecurity defences, you need to know where data is stored.
+- Find the storage location of your data: Before deploying the right cybersecurity defences, you need to know where data is stored.
 Identifying data storage locations points to the type of cybersecurity necessary to protect data.

 - Identify and classify your data: With data identified, you can now classify it.
 Third-party software helps you with this step to make it easier to classify data and track it.

-- Deploy controls: The controls you put in place should require authentication and authorisation access requests from every user and resource that needs access to data.
-Access to data should be on a “need to know” basis, meaning users should only receive access if they need to see data to perform a job function.
+- Deploy controls: The controls you employ should require authentication and authorisation access requests from every user and resource needing data access.
+That access should be on a “need to know” basis, meaning users only receive access if they need to see data to perform a job function.

 - Monitor access and data: Monitoring data is a requirement for compliance and the privacy of your data.
 Without monitoring, an attacker could have months to exfiltrate data from the network.
 The proper monitoring controls detect anomalies and reduce the time necessary to detect, mitigate, and eradicate a threat from the network.